anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Also, while these extensions will be retained in the registry, future extensions that are similarly non-compliant will not be registered.

-A> issue #44

 # IANA Considerations {#iana_considerations}

 ## RDAP Extensions Registry {#rdap_extensions_registry}

 [@!RFC7480] defines the RDAP Extensions Registry (<https://www.iana.org/assignments/rdap-extensions/rdap-extensions.xhtml>).
-This document does not change the RDAP Extensions Registry nor its purpose.
-However, this document does update the procedures to be used by its expert reviewers.
+This document does not change the purpose of this registry but does update the structure and procedures to be used by its expert reveiwers.

+### Deprecation Date

+IANA is instructed to add a new "Deprecation Date" field to each registration in the registry.
+This field is to remain empty unless IANA is given a date to place in the field.
+A registrant, as denoted by the contact field of the registry, may request of IANA to deprecate an RDAP extension.
+The IETF may request of the IANA to deprecate any RDAP extension in the registry.
+When deprecating an entry in this registry, the IANA is record the date of the request in the "Deprecation Date" field.
+The "Deprecation Date" field should use the date format specified in [@!RFC3339].

+### Registratiion Procedures

+Extension authors are encouraged but not required to seek an informal review of their extension by sending a request for review to regext@ietf.org or its successor.

+The registration template of this registry is found in [@!RFC7480] and is unchanged.
+It is requested of the IANA that all registrations be forwarded to regext@ietf.org or its successor.

+### Expert Review

 The RDAP Extensions Registry should have as a minimum three expert reviewers and ideally four or five.
 An expert reviewer assigned to the review of an RDAP